Zakaria Aboukhlal

-Zakaria Aboukhlal (زكرياء أبو خلال; born 18 February 2000) is a professional footballer who plays as right winger for Italian club Torino.
+Zakaria Aboukhlal (زكرياء أبو خلال; born 18 February 2000) is a professional footballer who plays as a right winger for club Torino.
 Born in the Netherlands, he plays for the Morocco national team.

 Club career

 PSV

 Aboukhlal made his professional debut for Jong PSV in a 2–1 Eerste Divisie win over FC Eindhoven on 17 August 2018.

 AZ

 In August 2019, after making only two appearances for PSV's senior side, Aboukhlal transferred to Eredivisie rivals AZ Alkmaar in a deal worth €2 million.
 In a match for Jong AZ on 9 December 2019, he scored all four of his team's goals in a win against Helmond Sport.

 Toulouse

 On 24 June 2022, Aboukhlal signed with French club Toulouse.
 In his first season at the club, he won the Coupe de France.
 He scored a 79th-minute goal in the 2023 Coupe de France final to help his club beat defending champions Nantes 5–1.